DonDebo37/terraform-portfolio-project/readme_files/README.md

 Create a New GitHub Repository:

 Go to GitHub and create a new repository named terraform-portfolio-project.
-Initialize the repository with a README file.
+Initialize the repository with a README.md file.
 # 2. Clone the Repository:

  git clone https://github.com/<your-username>/terraform-portfolio-project.git